adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 ---

-the power of nomination buckets it that it's *always possible* for even an obscure choice to gain mainstream attention
+the power of nomination buckets: it's *always possible* for even an obscure choice to gain mainstream attention

 it just might take a while!